hku-mars/Point-LIO/README.md

 Then rebuild, source setup.bash, run and then it should be reduced down to once every 10 seconds.
 If 10 seconds is still too much log output then change the ros::Duration(10.0) to 10000 seconds or whatever you like.

+F. If you want to use Point-LIO without imu, set the "imu_en" as false, and provide a predefined value of gavity in "gravity_init" as true as possible in the yaml file, and keep the "use_imu_as_input" as 0.

 ## **1.1.
 Developers:**
 The codes of this repo are contributed by:
 [Dongjiao He (贺东娇)](https://github.com/Joanna-HE) and [Wei Xu (徐威)](https://github.com/XW-HKU)